 Evaluating the author’s descriptions of the first five holes, they seem to be, more or less, unchanged from how they presently are.
 Furthermore, the club is in possession of Travis’ blueprints for the project, and Richard Rousseau, the current owner, was kind enough to let me peruse them during a mid-winter visit I took.

 Fighting the cold and an early morning drive through Montreal, I met Jim Buki, a long time member and stewart of the game in Quebec.
 Mr. Buki had found Travis’ blueprints for the course while cleaning his father’s bookshelves.
 His father served as the club’s greenskeeper from 1947 to 1983.
-In fact, prior to Mr. Buki’s discovery, Travis’ involvement at the club had been essentially forgotten.
+In fact, prior to Mr. Buki’s discovery, Travis’ involvement with the club had been essentially forgotten.

 A set of remarkable artifacts, we find among them Travis’ renderings for what would be the 1st, 2nd, 3rd, 4th, 5th, 9th, 10th, 11th, and 12th holes according to the 1922 configuration of the routing (and still today’s, minus the brilliant par 3, 12th, which returned to the clubhouse and thus had to be eliminated by Alison in order to expand the routing to 18 holes).